-Genetic testing methods such as amniocentesis or chorionic villus sampling (CVS) are also among the early baby gender prediction methods.
+Genetic testing methods such as amniocentesis or chorionic villus sampling (CVS) are also early baby gender prediction methods.
 These tests are generally performed to determine whether the baby suffers from a chromosomal abnormality or a genetic disorder such as Down’s syndrome.
-Amniocentesis is a type of genetic testing in the uterus in which your physician takes out a small quantity of amniotic fluid from the uterus using a fine, long needle.
-Some of the cells of your baby are present in the amniotic fluid, which is used to determine whether your baby suffers from any genetic disorders and also the gender of your baby.
+Amniocentesis is a type of genetic testing in the uterus in which the physician takes out a small quantity of amniotic fluid from the uterus using a fine, long needle.
+Some of the cells of the baby are present in the amniotic fluid, which is used to determine the presence of any genetic disorders and also the gender of your baby.
 Amniocentesis is generally performed between the 15th and 20th week of pregnancy.

-Chorionic villus sampling (CVS) is also a type of genetic testing in the uterus, which is done to determine whether your baby suffers from any congenital defects such as Down’s syndrome and also the gender of your baby.
-During this procedure, your doctor removes a sample from the chorionic villi, which is a tissue present in the placenta containing information about the genes of the baby.
+Chorionic villus sampling (CVS) is also a type of genetic testing in the uterus, which is done to determine the presence of any congenital defects such as Down’s syndrome and also the gender of your baby.
+During this procedure, your doctor removes a sample from the chorionic villi, which is a tissue present in the placenta that contains information about the genes of the baby.
 CVS is generally performed between the 11th and 14th weeks of pregnancy.

-Genetic testing methods carry a risk of miscarriage and they are generally reserved for older females (age greater than 35 years) or couples who have a family history of genetic disorders.
-Hence, you should talk to your physician whether they are the suitable early baby gender prediction methods for you.
+Genetic testing methods carry a risk of miscarriage and they are generally reserved for pregnant people over the age of 35 or couples who have a family history of genetic disorders.
+Hence, you should talk to your physician whether they are the best early baby gender prediction methods for you.

-Ramzi’s method is another prediction method that claims to find out the gender of your baby by as early as the 6th week of pregnancy.
-According to Ramzi’s theory, the placement of the placenta in your uterus may determine the sex of your baby.
-If the location of the placenta is on the right side then the baby is a boy; if the location of the placenta is on the left side then the baby is a girl.
+Ramzi’s method is another prediction method that claims to determine the gender of your baby by as early as the 6th week of pregnancy.
+According to Ramzi’s theory, the placement of the placenta in your uterus may determine the sex of your baby: If the location of the placenta is on the right side then the baby is a boy; if the location of the placenta is on the left side then the baby is a girl.
 However, no evidence exists to back up the Ramzi’s method of sex determination.
-But you may try this method by having the first-trimester ultrasound at six to eight weeks of pregnancy and ask your doctor about the placement of the placenta in your uterus.
+But you can try this method by having your first-trimester ultrasound at six to eight weeks of pregnancy and asking your doctor about the placement of the placenta in your uterus.

 Ultrasounds may be quite accurate in predicting the gender of your baby when done between the 18th and the 22nd week of pregnancy.
 But mistakes still happen.
-For instance, if you are obese or overweight, carrying twins, or your baby is lying in a position to make their genitals invisible, it may become difficult to determine the sex of your baby by an ultrasound.
+For instance, if you are obese or overweight, carrying twins, or your baby is lying in a position that makes their genitals impossible to see, it may be difficult to determine the sex of your baby by an ultrasound.

 Genetic testing methods such as amniocentesis and CVS are extremely accurate in predicting the sex of your baby.
 However, as already stated above, they carry a risk of miscarriage, so they are not performed on every woman.

 There is no evidence to prove the Ramzi’s theory of gender prediction.
-It’s just guesswork and there are 50 percent chances of getting it correct by this method.
+It’s just guesswork and there is 50 percent chance of getting it correct by this method.

-Yes, it may be harder to find out the gender of your babies if you are having twins or multiple babies as the babies may hide their siblings and; hence, make it difficult to determine the gender of each of your baby.
+Yes, it may be harder to find out the gender of your babies if you are having twins or multiple babies as the babies may obscure each other and make it difficult to determine the gender of each baby.